TritonDataCenter/rfd/rfd/0078/README.md

 will not upgrade to that release.

-When a moray client uses the new `requireIndexes` option for `findObjects` requests handled by a moray server that was not upgraded to support it, the node-moray client instance will emit an error event, potentially making the process exit prematurely.
+When a moray client uses the new `requireIndexes` option for `findObjects` requests handled by a moray server that was not upgraded to support it, an error event will be emitted on the corresponding request object.

 The recommendation in this case is to handle the error event and to fall back to a behavior that is reasonable for users and operators.